Child Tax Credit: When Will Your October Payment Arrive?

 Child Tax Credit Eligibility Assistant

 The Child Tax Credit Eligibility Assistant lets parents check if they are eligible to receive advance Child Tax Credit payments.
 Users will need a copy of their 2020 tax return or, barring that, their 2019 tax return.
 It’s also fine to estimate income and expenses from the appropriate tax year, though the result may not be accurate.
 The assistant asks multiple questions to determine eligibility, but does not ask for sensitive information.
-No entries are recorded.MORE NEWS: STEM School Highlands Ranch Met With Criticism For Delay On Mask Exemption Order
+No entries are recorded.MORE NEWS: Denver Weather: First Storm Arrives, Plan On More Wind Than Anything Else

 Originally published Friday, August 6 at 5:01 p.m.
 ET.